 medical attention immediately.

-case of contact, immediately flush skin with plenty of water for at least 15
+contact, immediately flush skin with plenty of water for at least 15 minutes

-minutes while removing contaminated clothing and shoes.
-Cover the irritated skin
+while removing contaminated clothing and shoes.
+Cover the irritated skin with an

-with a disinfectant soap and cover the contaminated skin with an anti-bacterial
+disinfectant soap and cover the contaminated skin with an anti-bacterial cream.

 inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
 If

 breathing is difficult, give oxygen.
-Get medical attention.
+Get medical attention immediately.

 collar, tie, belt or waistband.
 If breathing is difficult, administer oxygen.
 If